fish-shell/fish-shell/doc_src/cmds/set_color.rst

 A second color may be given as a desired fallback color. e.g. ``set_color 124212 brblue`` will instruct set_color to use *brblue* if a terminal is not capable of the exact shade of grey desired.
 This is very useful when an 8 or 16 color terminal might otherwise not use a color.

-The following options are available:
+The following *OPTIONS* are available:

 - ``-b``, ``--background`` *COLOR* sets the background color.
 - ``-c``, ``--print-colors`` prints a list of the 16 named colors.